The Do's and Don'ts of Healthy Weight Loss at Any Age

 - Consume the right amount of vitamins and minerals for your body.
 You should get most of what you need from foods.
 If you consume the right amounts of each vitamin and mineral it will very likely make your body stronger and healthier.
 It’s much better to get your vitamins and minerals from whole foods if you can.
 They are not only more bio-available that way, but they come to your cells in the right proportions to each other, and so are balanced.
 Supplements are sometimes necessary, but don’t blindly consume supplements, because that could cause an off-balance within the body, making you deficient in some other vitamin or mineral.

 - Eat a good amount and variety of vegetables daily.
 Vegetables are normally very high in nutrients and fairly low in calories.
 They have good fiber, and they’re also alkalizing.
 While trying to lose weight, you should try to eat the maximum of veggies that you can, so as to make your body the healthiest it can be.
-I will usually try to eat about 2 cups of organic spring mix with spinach and then another 2 cups of mixed, stir-fry veggies with plenty of onion.
-Onion is very yummy in a stir-fry, plus it's very alkalizing.
+I will usually try to eat about 2 cups of organic spring mix with spinach and then another 2 cups of stir-fried or steamed veggies.
+The lower-calorie veggies are best when dieting.
+They are usually very alkalizing.
 The importance of eating alkalizing foods is that while your body is burning fat on a routine basis it will need alkaline buffers to allow the fats (which are acidic) to be safely removed.

 - Take some probiotics.
 The way I do this is to cut up some fresh vegetables and ferment them.
 This is easy to do and can be looked up online for a variety of techniques.
 The way I like to do it is take a 16 oz. mason jar; fill it with fresh-cut veggies; add a tablespoon of sea salt and fill with alkaline ionized water.
 Then I use a plastic lid to close it, and store in a dark cupboard.
 Every day I'll take about a half cup of the veggies out to eat.
 I usually have a few jars going, so I don't run out.
 I've never experienced them to go bad or rot in any way.
 They just taste a little like a pickle.
 It's a great way to supply your body with probiotics in a natural and cost-effective way.